5/6/2025

 speaker

 Please go ahead.
 Hey, good morning, everyone.
 Francisco, Antonio, and Guy.
-First of all, congratulations on the record high company backlog, but the market always wants more orders.
-So with that, on the KC 390, can you provide an update on where you are with India, Saudi Arabia, and Poland?
+I mean, first of all, congratulations on the record high company backlog, but the market always wants more orders.
+So with that, I mean, on the KC390, can you provide an update on where you are with India, Saudi Arabia, and Poland?
 And also, we've seen bundling as very successful in aerospace.
-We've seen this with Airbus and their success with selling the A220 with the A320.
-Can you talk about bundling opportunities for the KC 390 and the E2s?
+We've seen this with Airbus. and their success was selling the A220 with the A320.
+Can you talk about bundling opportunities for the KC390 and the E2s?

 speaker